scott-knight/ubuntu-on-windows-setup/install-windows-terminal.md

 <br/>

 In this example, you can see that I already have Ubuntu installed.
-You will also see that option once it's installed.
+You will also see that option once it's installed on your computer.
 It won't be there until it's installed.